MaxiBecker/SCZ_Training/README.md

 # SCZ_Training

 This is the data and R script for the manuscript:
-"Video game training increases clinical well-being, attention and hippocampal-prefrontal functional connectivity in psychotic patients and controls"
+"Video game training increases clinical well-being, attention and hippocampal-prefrontal functional connectivity in schizophrenia"
 Authors: Maxi Becker, Djo Juliette Fischer, Jürgen Gallinat & Simone Kühn (2022)

 Abstract: